Yoga & Meditation

-Just like our limbs (hopefully!), we’re keeping things loose when it comes to our schedule.
+Just like our limbs, we’re keeping things loose when it comes to our schedule.

-Music is really important to us and so we make sure we bend and breathe whilst listening to some seriously good tunes, and all in the luxuriant surroundings of the south western Algarve, Portugal.
+Music is really important to us and so we make sure we bend and breathe whilst listening to some seriously good tunes.

 Daily Vinyasa Flow classes

 Vinyasa means “To move in a special way” and that way is to link the movement and breath together.
 Our flow sessions will be physically energising, working with the breath and the movements in harmony to build heat in the body getting to grips with the asana practice (physical postures).
 Our classes will include various traditional yoga techniques to help you connect with the true essence of yoga aiming to leave you feeling invigorated and uplifted.

 Yin Yoga is a quiet and simple practice, but not necessarily an easy practice.
 This style works deeply into our body.
 It targets our deepest tissues, our connective tissues — ligaments, joints, bones, and the deep fascial networks of our body — rather than the muscles.
 The perfect balance for surf/travel/vinyasa tired bodies..